jbalooshie/covid-19-vaccine-hesitancy/README.md

 - Data sources: [US Census Demographic Data](https://www.kaggle.com/muonneutrino/us-census-demographic-data?select=acs2017_county_data.csv); [Vaccine Hesitancy for COVID-19](https://data.cdc.gov/Vaccinations/Vaccine-Hesitancy-for-COVID-19-County-and-local-es/q9mh-h2tw); [Election, COVID, and Demographic Data by County](https://www.kaggle.com/etsc9287/2020-general-election-polls); [Urban-Rural Classification for Counties](https://www.cdc.gov/nchs/data_access/urban_rural.htm#Data_Files_and_Documentation)
 - Software: Jupyter Notebook; QuickDBD; pgAdmin 4; Tableau Public; Amazon Web Services

+## Technologies

+### Data Cleaning and Analysis
+Pandas and numpy were used to clean the data and perform data cleaning and preliminary exploratory analysis.
+Further analysis was completed using Python.
+Seaborn and matplotlib were used for data exploration/visualization.

+###  Database Storage
+Postgres and PgAdmin was used to create and store the database.
+AWS was used for cloud storage of the database.
+SQLAlchemy was used to load and connect to the data.

+### Machine Learning
+Sklearn was used to split the data into training and testing sets, and to build and test our machine learning model.

+### Dashboard
+Tableau Public was used to present the data and visualize our findings.

 ## Machine Learning Model

 ### Description of preliminary data preprocessing